signum-network/CIPs/SIP/sip-44.md

 ### Field - `al`  - Alias

 This optional field relates the account with an alias.
 The Signum Alias system allows to be mutable, while still on-chain.
 This way it is possible to even make mutable descriptions for smart contracts, if using this SRC for Smart Contract description fields.
+As of support with Top Level Domains ("STLDs"), an alias can refer to its STLD using the `:` delimiter, i.e. `johndoe:crypto`

 ### Field - `ac`  - Account (ANS)